jishnub/RossbyWaveSpectrum.jl/README.md

 # Quick start
 Check `compute_rossby_spectrum.jl` for the steps to run the code.
 This is typically run on an HPC cluster, although it may be run equally well on a laptop or a standalone computer.
 Sample jobscript files for a Slurm cluster (`jobscript.slurm`) and a PBS cluster (`jobscript.qsub`) are provided.

+# Citing this project
+If you find this code useful in your research, we request you to cite this code, and the associated papers.
+Please see the entries in `CITATION.bib` for details.